 Star sign: Gemini

 Likes: Well, MUSIC, duh! also...
-Swimming, Cooking, Casual weekend Goetic evocations, Watching anime, Painting, Pottery-making, the way warm sunshine strikes ruined sandstone buildings at about 2-4 pm, thinking about the tensile properties of various types of wood, the idea of cold fusion, shiny things, making stuff, animals in general, and goats.
+Swimming, Cooking, Casual weekend Goetic evocations, Watching anime, Painting, Pottery-making, the way warm sunshine strikes ruined sandstone buildings at about 2-4 pm, thinking about the tensile properties of various types of wood, the idea of cold fusion, shiny things, making stuff, animals in general, and goats in particular.

 Dislikes: Lying assholes, and the people who believe them, fanatics and fantasists.
 And monkeys.
 Monkeys are fucking assholes.
-Also, driving, stepping on surprisingly wet bathmats, and wearing day-clothes.
-Also event-driven storytelling and cold weather.
+Also, driving a motor vehicle of any kind, stepping on surprisingly wet bathmats, and wearing day-clothes.
+Also event-driven (as opposed to character-driven) storytelling and cold weather.

 Favourite colours: Etna Lava Red, Shiny dung Beetle Black, Vibrant Turquoise, and other colours that strike her unexpectedly.